The Madness of King Scar: Reception and impact

 "The Madness of King Scar" received primarily positive reviews from music critics.
 Ben Hewis of WhatsOnStage.com included the song in his list of his top five favourite show tunes, writing that it "shin[ed] a humanising light on the thought process of Scar is brilliantly effective storytelling".
-Hewis found the track to be an interesting exploration of Scar, and felt its removal from current productions of the musical was disappointing.
+Hewis found the middle verse of the track to be an interesting exploration of Scar in particular, and was disappointed by its removal from current productions of the musical.

 Featuring it as an example of why Scar was one of the "15 most terrifying musical theater villains", Backstage's KC Wright described it as a "snarling signature song".
 Megan Green of Australian Stage wrote that "The Madness of King Scar" was an example of one of the "new, and equally memorable, songs" created for the musicals.
 James MacKillop of The Syracuse New Times described "The Madness of King Scar" and "Be Prepared" as the show's standouts.

 Some commentators had more mixed to negative responses to the song.
 Brandon Jones of The Global Dispatch criticised "The Madness of King Scar" and "Chow Down" as "a bit too tedious", and felt that the beginning of the second act was too long.
-Heather Violanti was critical of the song's content, writing that its "disgusting jokes about intestinal worms may drive you mad yourself", and negatively compared it to the Lebo M.-written "One by One".
+Heather Violanti was critical of the song's content, writing that its "disgusting jokes about intestinal worms may drive you mad yourself", and negatively compared it to the Lebo M-written "One by One".